 The pace of development for Toggle Manager was very rapid.
-So the engineering team and I decided to collaborate weekly on the user experience in person initially sketching out the interface and user flows on a whiteboard.
+So the engineering team and I decided to collaborate weekly on the user experience in person.
+Together we sketched out the interface and user flows on a whiteboard.

 Whiteboarding sessions were then captured, synthesized, and translated into wireframes.
 These wireframes determined what screens and functionality were needed for the application and served as a reference for design and engineering when documenting requirements.